abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

 11/24/2023
-1:44PM i have commeted out   /*_db.SaveChanges();*/ in Resposiotry folders ONLY 11:53 i have comment out the for covertype and productReposroty because it was extria and add prduct in UnitOfWork
+1:44PM i have commeted out   /*_db.SaveChanges();*/ in Resposiotry folders ONLY 11:53 i have comment out the for covertype and productReposroty because it was extria and add prduct in UnitOfWork 1:56 there was an error in CoverType but now is fixed becuase now i have changed the IReposirtoty